 Track your spending

-If you want to save more money, the first step is to track your spending.
+If you want to get on the right track toward saving half your income, the first step is to track your spending.
 This will help you get a better understanding of where your hard-earned cash is going.

 If this is your first time tracking your spending, I recommend looking at your past bank statements or tracking your spending for the next 30 days.
 Before you can start making changes to your spending, it’s important to get a clear picture of what your current spending habits are.